The-Knights-of-Ni/5206-docs/software/build_systems.rst

 Gradle
 ------------

-We don't run `javac` or `jar` directly.
+We don't run `javac` or `jar` directly, as these are made for desktop applications.
 Instead, we use a build system called `gradle`.
 Gradle is a build system that is used to compile, test, and package the app.
-It is also used to manage dependencies and run tasks, allowing us to bring in external code.
+It is also used to manage dependencies and run tasks, allowing us to bring in external code and automate routine operations.
 The control hub runs Android, which is oddly common in the robotics world, but we don't write an entire android app as FIRST has helpfully provided boilerplate code for us.
-The real app (i.e. the android activity) is stored in `FtcRobotController`.
+The real app (i.e. the android activity and other app related code) is stored in `FtcRobotController`.
 This project essential wraps around our code and ensures that basic robot functions like telemetry work.
+The control hub doesn't have a GUI, but many android concepts remain the same.
+For starters, apps are packaged as `apk` files, which are then installed on the robot, we do so over `adb`.
+`adb` is a command line tool that allows us to interact with the robot over USB or WIFI.

 .. danger::

     Do not modify the `FtcRobotController` project.
 This is permitted by FIRST, but the benefits of doing this are practically nonexistent.
+    Modifying the official FIRST dependencies is ILLEGAL, and will result in disqualification.

 Concepts
 ^^^^^^^^^^^^^